Jzheng-prog/brainwave/README.md

 # Brainwave

 Brainwave is a single-page website built with Vite, React.js, and Tailwind CSS.
-It features a responsive design and includes sections like a hero, services, features, roadmap, and pricing.
-It also has parallax animations to enhance the user experience.

 ## Features

 - **Responsive Design**: Works seamlessly on both large and small screens.
+Small devices the navBar changes to a hamburger navBar.
 - **Parallax Animation**: Smooth scrolling with parallax effects.
 - **Hero Section**: Eye-catching hero section to grab users' attention.
 - **Services Section**: Showcase the services offered.